 Always Acting in Your Child’s Best Interests

-If you and your divorcing spouse have children, you must follow Florida’s child custody laws to determine how your child’s time will be split between you and your ex-spouse.
+If you and your divorcing spouse have children, divided between you and your ex-spouse.
 Child custody laws also apply to unmarried parents who are no longer in a relationship.

 Custody disputes can quickly become heated.
 Understandably, each parent usually wants to protect their rights and ensure they can maximize their time with their child.
 At the Figueroa Law Group, P.A., we recognize the impact that a custody decision can have on you, your family, and your relationship with your child.
 Our custody attorneys in Melbourne, FL are here to help you find a viable solution to the dispute at hand while protecting your rights as a parent.

 Custody is now referred to as Time-Sharing in Florida

 In 2008, the state of Florida replaced the custody and visitation laws with the concepts of shared parenting and sole parenting.
 Now, parents must either work together to create a parenting plan which is either an agreement between you and the child’s other parent or the Court can make that decision for both of you.
 In certain circumstances, the Court may order sole decision making for one of the parents.
 The parenting plan outlines when and where the child will spend his or her time with each parent.

 Why do I need a Child Custody Attorney in Melbourne, FL?